-Let’s not forget that there is an intermediate category in which foods with a moderate index are placed, of between 56 and 69.
+Let’s not forget that there is an intermediate category in which foods with a moderate glycemic index are placed, of between 56 and 69.
 Do you want some more examples?
 Rye or pita bread, raisins, brown rice and couscous are in this range.

 To finish this section, it is important to mention the existence of foods that barely include carbohydrates.
-For practical purposes, they’re considered as belonging to the low GI category.
+For practical purposes, they’re considered as belonging to the low glycemic index category.
 They are fish, seafood, meat (pork, chicken, lamb and beef), eggs, nuts (pistachios, almonds, chestnuts and walnuts), olive oil, avocado, butter and different herbs and spices, such as dill, basil, garlic, salt and pepper.